Mud sledge: Germany

 There are many names for a mud sledge in the various German dialects including Creier, Kraaite, Kraite, Kreier, Kreyer, Schlickrutscher.
 Schusch, Slykslide and Wattschlitten.

 Races with mud sledges (Schlikschlittenrennen) take place in German villages including Dangast, Dyksterhusen, Pilsum, Pogum and Upleward-Greetsiel.

 Japan

 Mud sledges are used in Japan where they are called gataita or haneita.
 Similar sledges are observed also in South Korea.

+Korea

+Mud sledges are commonly used in the mudflats of western Korean peninsula.
+They go by the name of Bbeolbae, Bbeolcha and Neolbae.
+The shape and size of the sledge varies slightly depending on where it's used and what it's meant to catch.
+They are accompanied by various tools such as the Sseorae, a large, comb-like tool used specifically to catch Blood Clams hidden in the mud.
+When not in use, these sledges are stored in a Dumbung, an artificial pond made near the coast where fishermen wash their mud off.

+For people living near the flats, it would be normal for each household to possess one Bbeolcha of their own.
+While they are still in use today, recent industrialization has caused a decline in the use of such traditional methods.
+Nowadays, areas such as Boseong County promote mud sledge racing as recreational activity for tourists.

 China

 Mud sledges are widely used on intertidal zones along the East China Sea in mainland China, including Macau.

 Southeast Asia

 In Vietnam, Thailand, and Malaysia, mud sledges are found.
 In Indonesia, around Surabaya of eastern Java as well as on immense muddy tidal zones at eastern Sumatra, mud sledges are ubiquitously ranged.